Not A Fun Task

-Tip: Explain your situation to these informal recruiters and give them extra (cash or food) whenever they come to drop off applicants so that they’ll remember and prioritize you.
+Also, explain your situation to these informal recruiters and give them extra (cash or food) whenever they come to drop off applicants so that they’ll remember and prioritize you for replacements.

 Facebook can be beneficial, though.
-Ask your applicants for their Facebook profile name (because it’s usually different from their real name), and get an idea of what they look like, their families, and what they post.
+Ask your applicants for their Facebook profile name (because it’s usually different from their real name), and get an idea of what they look like, their families, and what they post on social media.
 I know it’s being judgmental, but let’s face it.
 We all judge people on a certain level.
-That’s how our brains are wired to think, to make assumptions based on previous data we have collected through our experiences.
+That’s how our brains are wired to think – to make assumptions based on previous data we have collected through our experiences.

 No For Us

-It’s common for applicants to ask for pamasahe.
-And it’s a no guarantees situation.
+It’s common for applicants to ask for pamasahe nowadays.
 Our yaya who has been with us for two years so far was a blind leap of faith.
 We had no way to know if she was going to come after we sent her pamasahe from the province.

-It was a good experience for us that we did it again, only to be left hanging and waiting.
+It was a good experience for us that we did it again, only to be left hanging and waiting this time around.
 So right now, it’s a fool me once, shame on you.
 Fool me twice, shame on me situation.
 We don’t send pamasahe anymore, no matter how much we need a helper.
 I would ask the applicant to borrow money and reimburse them once they arrive, to which they almost always reply “Walang mauutangan dito” (There’s no one here we can borrow from).

 Wait, Wait and Even More Waiting